anderkve/FYS3150/lecture_notes/2025/README.md

   - Introduction
   - Classification
   - From a second-order equation to coupled first-order equations

+### Lecture 13, October 2

+- Continue discussion of initial value problems
   - Local vs global errors
   - Forward Euler
+  - Predictor-Corrector
+  - Runge-Kutta
-  - Forward Euler and Euler-Cromer for coupled equations
+    - RK4 for sets of coupled equations

-### Lecture 13, October 2

 ### Lecture 14, October 3

+- Grading system for projects 3--5
+- Writing tips for how to write a good scientific report

 ### Lecture 15, October 9
+- Continue discussion of initial value problems
+  - Leapfrog
+  - Verlet
+- Classification of methods for solving IVPs
+- Matrix method for stability analysis

 ### Lecture 16, October 10